styromaniac/PLAA/README.md

 # MyVectorSeek

 MyVectorSeek is a single-pass anti-aliasing (AA) shader for ReShade that uses **depth-based** edge detection exclusively to smooth 3D geometry while preserving on-screen text (OSD) and UI overlays.
 By relying on the depth buffer, the shader avoids blurring elements rendered on a uniform depth plane (such as text), while still reducing aliasing on 3D edges.
+This is to be used in conjunction with in-game FXAA/TAA.

 ## Features